ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 **VIRTEL Connectivity Reference**

-.. danger:: This book is currently under construction.
-Do not use!
+.. warning:: This book is currently under construction.
+This is a draft version!

 Version : 4.57